-- 1. Identify the problem and gather the facts. - 2.
-Identify the ethical standard(s) and any other considerations that are in conflict. - 3.
-Determine the nature and dimensions of the dilemma. - (If applicable) Examine implications for foundational principles - Consult the literature - Consult with peers or/and supervisor - Consult with any state, national, or professional organizations - 4.
+- 1. Gather information and identify the problem. - 2.
+Identify any ethical value(s), standard(s), and other considerations; and decide. - 3.
+Determine the nature and dimensions of the dilemma. - (PRN) Examine implications for ethical values - Consult the literature - Consult with peers/supervisor - Consult with state/national/other professional organizations - 4.
 Generate potential courses of action. - 5.
 Consider the potential consequences of all options and determine a course of action. - 6.
 Evaluate the selected course of action. - 7.
 Implement the course of action. - 8.
-After implementation, assess how did the course of action work.
-Also, consider how could the situation be possibly prevented in the future.
+After implementation, assess; and consider how the situation might be prevented in the future.